Engineering Cryptographic Protocols Group (ENCRYPTO)

 Implementing Efficient Secure Computation

 The Engineering Cryptographic Protocols Group (ENCRYPTO) is offering a Hiwi position.
-The number of working hours is flexible and ranges from 40 to 82 hours per month starting as soon as possible. go
+The number of working hours is flexible and can be up to 82 hours per month starting as soon as possible. go

 Paper accepted at ACM CCS 2018